 When I was a little kid, my mother once commented that she was amazed how I could get 64 crayons to “light up so much”.
 I did enough ‘coloring’ in my youth to be voted “best artist” by the senior class at my high school graduation.
-Then I put my Crayola’s away.
-I spent the next quarter of a century becoming a family doctor, racing triathlons, being a husband and father. a few years ago I picked up a pastel and found that I could still ‘light things up’.
+Then I put my Crayola away.
+I spent the next quarter of a century becoming a family doctor, racing triathlons, and being a husband and father. a few years ago I picked up a pastel and found that I could still ‘light things up.
 Colorado and the American southwest offer a lot more for a pastelist to choose from than my native Iowa.
 I try and combine my love of color and wild places in my work.
-I often work from photos I’ve taken while afield—usually while hiking, biking or rafting -- and particularly enjoy “plein air” painting.
+I often work from photos I’ve taken while afield—usually, while hiking, biking, or rafting -- and particularly enjoy “Plein air” painting.

 My favorite trail in Rocky Mountain National Park is the hike to Black Lake.
-Starting from Bear Lake, one skirt Mills Lake, passes under McHenry’s Peak, and ends in the shadow of the Spearhead.
+Starting from Bear Lake, one skirts Mills Lake passes under McHenry’s Peak and ends in the shadow of the Spearhead.
 These pastels reflect a recent visit this past season.